 PCORI fees are based on the average number of covered lives under the plan or policy.
-Covered lives generally include employees (and retirees) and their enrolled spouses and dependents.
-Individuals who are receiving COBRA or other continuation coverage must be included in calculating the PCORI fee.
+"Covered lives" generally include employees (and retirees) and their enrolled spouses and dependents, as well as individuals who are receiving COBRA or other continuation coverage.